-- Immovable property
+- Immovable property used as fixed assets

 - Industrial property rights

-- Stocks, shares, securities and certain bonds.
+- Stocks, shares, securities and certain bonds, classified as non-current assets

+- Investments

 A capital gain is derived as the difference between the proceeds of alienation and the cost of acquisition of the asset concerned, computed according to the rules of corporate income tax.
 If the amount is negative, a capital loss results.
 Capital gains may be reduced by capital losses of the same period, but not by revenue losses.